Naman-Gujarathi/SoundStream/README.md

 3. **Start Services**:

-    Use Docker Compose to start the services.
+    Start Minikube Tunnel:

     ```sh
-    docker-compose up
+    minikube tunnel
     ```

-4. **Deploy to Kubernetes**:

-    Apply the Kubernetes configurations located in the `k8s/` directory.
+    Apply Kubernetes Configurations:

     ```sh
+    kubectl apply -f .
+    ```

+    Use Postman to send a request to the API Gateway to upload a video.

+    Apply the Kubernetes configurations located in the `k9s/` directory.

+    ```sh
-    kubectl apply -f k8s/
+    kubectl apply -f k9s/
     ```

 ## Usage